 4. Act on the analysis

-We’ve done our analysis to understand which answers to our questions will likely be correct.
+We’ve done our analysis to understand which answers to our questions are likely to be correct.
 Good thing we already considered how we’d use these answers back in the “ask” step.
 Now it’s time for action!
 Frequently, we must convince other people that our arguments make sense if we’re going to get anything done.
 Therefore, we must be able to explain our reasoning clearly and persuasively.

-The 4As is a simplified model.
+The 4 As is a simplified model.
 We’ve only touched on a few key instruments in the critical thinker’s grand symphony.
 An omnipresent fifth “A” underpins the whole process—Attitude.
 Attitude is not a step.
 It’s a mindset of curiosity and a willingness to experiment, question conventional wisdom, and challenge our biases.
 Voltaire once observed, “It is dangerous to be right in matters on which the established authorities are wrong.”
 Adopting this mindset is a tough grind, as evolution has wired us to look for easy solutions, to fit in with the tribe, and not question the status quo.
 But transcending these instincts is the key to deep critical thinking.

 Why critical thinking is the most vital skill in the age of data and AI